 These two parameters are required to deploy this specific solution.

 Step 4: You can check whether your solution has been installed successfully using the following command.

 Remove a solution

-Step 1: Retract solution.
+Step 1: Retract the solution.

 Uninstall-SPSolution -Identity <SolutionName> -WebApplication <URLName>

-Step 2: Remove solution from farm.
+Step 2: Remove the solution from the farm.